StarRocks/starrocks/docs/faq/Dump_query.md

 * query_file: the file containing the query
 * dump_file: the output file
-* db: the database where the SQL is executed.
+* db: the database where the SQL query is executed.
 The `db` parameter is optional if the query includes `use db`.
 Otherwise, it must be specified.

 Example